AbenezerTadesse/Game-Of-Life/README.md

 Births and deaths occur simultaneously, and the discrete moment at which this happes is sometimes called a tick.
 In other words, each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

-The program allowes the user to set the canvas size or pick the default size of 30X30.
+The program allows the user to set the canvas size or pick the default size of 30X30.
 User has the choice to either seed the canvas randomly or seed from a text file that has rows of *-*(dead) and *o*(alive).
 The number of rows and column in the text file must match the canvas grid size.
-The user can then run the HighLife or Game of Life simulaions for the desired number of generations.
+The user can then run the HighLife or Game of Life simulation for the desired number of generations.
-All the neccessary .h and .cpp files along with an example seeding text file are included.
-This program was developed on VS-2015 for University of Colorado Object Orieted Programing course as a final assigmnet in Fall 2016.
+All the necessary .h and .cpp files along with an example seeding text file are included.
+This program was developed on VS-2015 for University of Colorado Object Oriented Programing course as a final assignment in Fall 2016.